surfalytics/data-projects/de-projects/03_snowflake_hex/readme.md

 ## Objective

-Introduce to the modern data stack, focusing on Snowflake and Hex, by detailing their key features and elements, and to provide practical skills through hands-on experience with a real-world project, enabling to effectively utilize these technologies in data warehousing, analysis, and visualization.
+Introduction to the modern data stack, focusing on Snowflake and Hex, by detailing their key features and elements, and obtaining practical skills through hands-on experience with a real-world project, enabling to effectively utilize these technologies in data warehousing, analysis, and visualization.

 ## Key Terms